With interests in science and nature, I explores topics from a unique and sometimes controversial perspective.

 Ghost Hunters Investigates a Haunting

 A spirit left behind would have a lot of time on his hands, and a lot to think about.
 How would you handle it?

-If you have a clear view of the living world you would witness the lives of people as they grew older, shared time with their families, experienced joy and did all the things you used to do, back before you died.
+If you have a clear view of the living world you will witness the lives of people as they grow older, share time with their families, experience joy, and do all the things you used to do, back before you died.

 Even if you managed to remain pleasant about the whole after-death thing, you’d probably get a little bored.
-If you realized you could scare people a little bit, would you do it just for fun?
+If you realized you could scare, would you do it just for fun?
 Would you try to communicate?

 How Would You Haunt Someone?

-It’s nice to think that once they perceive their job to be finished they would move on and find peace, but in some cases their “unfinished business” may extend outside the bounds of their control.
+It’s nice to think that once their job is finished they would move on and find peace, but in some cases, their “unfinished business” may extend outside the bounds of their control.

 Some religions and cultures believe in curses that can doom a person to walk this world forever, or become trapped in a specific situation after death.

 Whatever the reason, some spirits may be waiting for a trigger or an event of some kind to occur before they can move on.
 In some cases, if we are able to figure it out, we may be able to help them.

 Sometimes they are on their own, and in other unfortunate cases, they may be doomed.